cjmet/AhMediaPlayer/README.md

   * Spend the extra time to use at least a generic repository pattern as discussed in class yesterday.
   * Spend the extra time to use MvvM at least to a minimal degree.
 Some Maui controls are just not designed to work well without it.
   * I did neither of these at first, and I am already regretting it.
 On the other side of that, TIME is an issue and I would likely be a week or two behind if I had.
+  * Save plenty of time for publishing and debugging the publishing process if you are going to publish.
+It can be a nightmare.
 * If you want cross-platform compatibility, keep at least an 'android' project target enabled at all times.
 And probably test it once a day.
 My pain is your gain.
 * MAUI Debugging is sometimes horribly generic and unhelpful, . . . or worse.
 * Buy a Wholesale ~~Truckload~~ Super Tanker of Salt: